carlosborca/Smiles4Psi/README.md

 ### Installation

 Minimal set of commands to install Smiles4Psi on Linux, MacOS, or Windows (with the Windows Subsystem for Linux).
-Last tested on 17 January 2021:
+Last tested on 16 August 2021:

 #### 1. Install Miniconda: